Many men struggle to grow a moustache because of genetics, hormones, physical trauma, or underlying medical conditions.

 The scars from a moustache transplant will fade after a year or so, after which they’re barely visible.

-Who is the moustache transplant surgeon, what are their qualifications and experience?
+Who is the surgeon, what are their qualifications and experience?

 Does the doctor have insurance that covers moustache hair transplants?

-Yes, the surgeon performing your moustache hair transplant will have insurance against malpractice.
+Yes, the surgeon performing your moustache transplant will have insurance against malpractice.

 Will follow-up checks for my moustache transplant be offered in the UK, and who will do them?